 Which WordPress Security Plugin is Best for You?

-Now that we’ve walked through the best WordPress security plugins, take a look at our main recommendations below.
-This makes it easier for you to select one or two plugins without having to test every single one out.
-Remember, that depending on what your WordPress host already offers, security plugins may not be needed.
+Now that we’ve walked through the best WordPress security plugins, look at our main recommendations below.
+This makes it easier for you to select one or two plugins without testing every single one out.
+Remember that security plugins may not be needed depending on what your WordPress host already offers (like with Kinsta).

-These suggestions hone in on certain situations where you might choose one security plugin over another.
+These suggestions hone in on specific situations where you might choose one security plugin over another.